Category:

 In 2000, Iverson recorded a single under the moniker Jewelz called "40 Bars."
 He was not able to release it due to controversial lyrics involving derogatory remarks about homosexuals.
 He agreed to change the lyrics but never released the album.

-In 2021, Iverson and former NBA player Al Harrington started a cannabis product line called "The Iverson Collection," and Iverson helps with various business initiatives for Harrington's company, Voila Brands.
+In 2021, Iverson and former NBA player Al Harrington started a cannabis product line called "The Iverson Collection," and Allen helps with various business initiatives for Harrington's company, Voila Brands.
 The two also collaborate on educational efforts to reduce the stigma around cannabis use.

 Allen Iverson Career Earnings